 Health Care for Homeless Veterans (HCHV) provides funding to local VA medical centers (VAMCs), which contract with community-based agencies to provide short-term residential treatment for Veterans in need of immediate housing while they look for permanent housing and additional care and services.
 Another aspect of HCHV is the Contract Residential Treatment program, which places Veterans with serious mental health diagnoses into quality, community-based supportive housing.
 Entities can learn more about providing these services to homeless Veterans by contacting their local VAMC and speaking with the HCHV liaison or homeless services coordinator.

 To find additional information about VA’s many programs to end Veteran homelessness, check out the VA Homeless Veterans page.
 Additionally, you can stay up to date by reading the quarterly newsletter, webinars, and Facebook Live events hosted throughout the year.

 The official blog of VA, VAntage Point, has several inspirational stories of formally homeless Veterans who were helped by VA.
 To read their stories, visit the VAntage Point website.
 You can also visit the Success Stories page to read news of interest in the initiative to end and prevent Veteran homelessness.

-Since 2010, more than 700,000 Veterans and their family members have been permanently housed or prevented from becoming homeless as a result of programs offered by VA and its partners.
+Since 2010, more than 850,000 Veterans and their family members have been permanently housed, rapidly rehoused, or prevented from falling into homelessness through HUD's targeted housing vouchers and VA's homelessness programs.